dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 ## FAQ  {#faq}

-### Q: Can comfyui workflows just be run in plain python without the interface?
+#### Q: Can comfyui workflows just be run in plain python without the interface?
 - A: Yep.  https://github.com/Chaoses-Ib/ComfyScript  Translates any workflow to a python script format.
 Vice-versa is trickier but likely doable with an LLM to convert it back to a JSON workflow (on the TODO list)
 - https://github.com/atmaranto/ComfyUI-SaveAsScript  Too.
 Haven't used either extensively yet though.

-### Q: Wait, can any arbitrary program be represented as a ComfyUI workflow?
+#### Q: Wait, can any arbitrary program be represented as a ComfyUI workflow?
+Is this a complete programming language?
 - A: Yeah pretty much, though we need to build the mapper still and the current state of comfyui node libraries are a bit of a mess.
 Basically though any program or function can be easily wrapped up as a Comfy node at least and run like that, but we can drill down into them too and represent the whole program with nodes if you want to.
 Takes conversion from iterative to functional programming styles though - but doable.
 Should be possible for other languages too, but faces the same challenges as any language conversion.
 All getting a lot easier as AIs improve though.
 Expecting to be able to do this dynamically mostly reliably with e.g. Claude.

-### Q: Can we modularly/recursively call workflows from other workflows?
+#### Q: Can we modularly/recursively call workflows from other workflows?
 - A: Yes but the 3rd party implementation is janky, old and needs dev work.
 - https://github.com/vivax3794/ComfyUI-Sub-Nodes
 - I am pretty-much expecting to need to rewrite this nodepack into an updated one.
 But the proof of concept is there and works.
 Use a caller node to modularly go through another workflow, which needs to have its inputs/outputs explicitly set.
 My plan is to have an LLM auto-wrap each workflow and determine those inputs/outputs.